HigorLochi/ProjectWorldCup/README.md

 # ProjectWorldCup
-API manage a World Cup.
+This API aims to simulate the classification of a World Cup, allowing for the selection of matches and the calculation of the table based on the results.

 ## Necessary Tools
 1. Postman